joahking/bcn_api_talk/bcn_api_talk.md

 they do not solve everything, because:

 * you need to have your clients to change their end
-* maintenance cost of different versions
+* maintenance cost of different versions (but there are some good solutions around)

 !SLIDE